Roundel

 International students whose first language is not English tend to also prefer taking the GMAT over the GRE.

 The GRE tests college-level academic English, requiring you to know and know how to use difficult vocabulary.
-In preparation for the verbal reasoning and analytical writing section, students must memorize between 500 to 1000 words and their definitions.
+In preparation for the verbal reasoning and analytical writing section, students may need to memorize between 500 to 1000 words and their definitions.

 The GMAT, however, tests English grammar but not English vocabulary, making it easier for international students to score highly.